 PriceBlink compares prices and finds coupons across thousands of online retailers.
 The extension is available for Chrome, Firefox, and Safari.

-Every time you visit a retailer’s website, the PriceBlink toolbar shows you the best deals available at that site.
+Every time you visit a retailer’s website, the PriceBlink toolbar shows you the best deals available on that site.

 You can also compare product ratings across multiple sites to help you make up your mind.
 And if you’re not ready to buy just yet, PriceBlink allows you to make wish lists for future purchases.